 BE IN INTEGRITY

 Do not avoid relationships.
-Stay connected to the important people in your life, and to the World at large.
-Include your physical body in this.
-Online connecting, while useful in many ways, is no substitute for embodied interrelating.
-Get together with people.
-Failing that, talk to them.
-Practice being present when relating.
-The greatest gift an older man can give a younger man is to demonstrate active curiosity or interest in him.
-Practice this ‘older man’ attentiveness even if you are a young man.
+Stay connected to the important people in your life, and to the world at large.
+Many men have a natural ability to isolate in their minds and to disconnect from their bodies.
+In so doing they easily become indifferent to relationships, disconnected from their pain, or recoil from deeper intimacy.
+A man must counter these tendencies by making real efforts to extend to the important people in his life.
+Include your body in this.
+Online connecting, while useful in some ways, is no substitute in the long run for embodied interrelating.
+Be present when relating.
+The greatest gift an older man can give a younger man is show curiosity and interest about him and his life.
+Practice this attentiveness to others even if a young man.

-Be a responsible son, parent, grandparent, brother, uncle, husband, boyfriend, grandson, cousin, brother-in-law.
 Be good to family members and stay in relationship with them if at all possible.
-You were not born accidentally into your family, and your children were not born accidentally to you.
+You were not born accidentally into your family, and your children were not born accidentally to you—meaning, above all, that your life has meaning.
 In many ways family are your deepest mirrors and among the most significant lessons in your life.
 And you will never be able to trade them in like a used car or a short-term lover, so get used to them.